Daraa insurgency: February

 On 4 February, several gunmen attacked an Air Force Intelligence HQ in the town of Da’el.
 The next day, an opposition group known as the Popular Resistance called on young men to join it in response to government recruitment campaigns, putting the authorities on high alert.
-On the 6 February the Popular Resistance group carried out its first attack of the month, blowing up a checkpoint and killing at least three soldiers.
+On 6 February the Popular Resistance group carried out its first attack of the month, blowing up a checkpoint and killing at least three soldiers.
 On 14 February, the Popular Resistance assassinated a military intelligence officer in al-Yabudeh.
 The following day, a reconciliation faction leader was assassinated.
-On the 16 February, between the towns of Sanamayn and Qita, a bus and car were attacked, leading to the deaths of seven soldiers.
+On 16 February, between the towns of Sanamayn and Qita, a bus and car were attacked, leading to the deaths of seven soldiers.
 18 February – In Sanamayn, the leader of the "People's Committee" was shot.
 The next day, a former rebel leader was fired upon in his car, wounding him.
 Gunmen tried unsuccessfully to kill the head of the Muzayrib municipality on the 20th.

 On 25 February, a former judge was assassinated in the al-Yabudah court house.
 On the 28th, grenades were thrown at the cars of one of the godfathers in Al-Karak.

 March

 On 7 March, gunmen target a reconciled rebel loyal to security forces, injuring him.
 Two days later, the Sanamayn city council President's car was targeted with a grenade, injuring his daughter.
 Threats were sent to Ba'ath party officials in the province by Popular Resistance and the "Southern Brigades," another group which emerged in Daraa, on 10 March.
 The Southern Brigades had reportedly carried out an attack on the Ba'ath Party headquarters in Umm Walad back in February.
 Demonstrations in Daraa al-Balad took place after a statue of former president Hafez al-Assad was erected in the city, causing anger among the populace.
 They lasted several days, and demonstrations in other towns such as Tafas.
 Meanwhile, Popular Resistance attacked an Air Force Intelligence detachment in Al-Mulayha Al-Sharkiyya, killing the chief of the detachment.
 Multiple attacks took place on a detachment in the town of Da'el with medium weapons and grenades took place on several different days.
-A relief official affiliated with reconciliation settlements was kidnapped on the 30 March.
+A relief official affiliated with reconciliation settlements was kidnapped on 30 March.
 On 31 March, gunmen attacked an army checkpoint in Daraa al-Balad, leading to casualties.
 The same day, clashes took place between the 5th corps and members of an Air Intelligence checkpoint due to abuses of the latter.